amnh-sciviz/amnh-sciviz.github.io/_projects/tree_of_life.md

 ### Tree of Life tablet (prototype)
 In this version, we focused on insects and their place in the evolutionary tree of life.
-It was user-tested and evaluated as part of a content-planning exercise for the Museum's insectarium and butterfly viviarium, new exhibition spaces being developed for [Gilder Center for Science, Education and Innovation](https://www.amnh.org/about/gilder-center).
+It was user-tested and evaluated as part of a content-planning exercise for the Museum's insectarium and butterfly viviarium, new exhibition spaces being developed for the [Gilder Center for Science, Education and Innovation](https://www.amnh.org/about/gilder-center).
+The prototype can be played here: https://natalia-rodriguez.github.io/tol/Insect-Newick/

 ![Tree of Life game screenshots](/assets/img/ToL-insects.png)